Bigg Boss 11 Highlights: Akash Is Not Sent To Secret Room; Vikas Calls Hina 'Chalu'!

 Who Should Get Eliminated?

-Later, Salman asks the contestants to give three names, who they think should get evicted before them.
+Later, Salman asks the contestants to give three names, who they think should be evicted before them.
 Luv's friends, Hina and Priyank chose his name.

 Salman Instigates Luv Against Hina!